drewgenai/heal-sync/chainlit.md

 Welcome to Heal Sync!
 This application will help you link protocols to HEAL CDE

 ## How to use:
-1. Upload PDF files when prompted
+1. Upload PDF file when prompted
-2. Ask questions about the documents or request a comparison
+2. Ask questions about the document or request a comparison
 3. Download comparison results as needed

 ## Features:
 - Document analysis and question answering
-- Identification of matching elements between documents
+- Analyze what core domain instruments are used in the uploaded protocol
 - Export of comparison results to CSV

 Upload your documents to get started!